MERV-spice/basic-merv/README.md

 ### Axios

-* promise based HTTP client for the browser and node.js
+* a promise based HTTP client for the browser and node.js

 ### Chai

-* unit testing BDD/TDD assertion library
+* a unit testing BDD/TDD assertion library

 ### Clarifai

-* image identification and analysis API that uses machine learning and deep neural networks
+* an image identification and analysis API that uses machine learning and deep neural networks

 ### Cloudinary

-* Cloud based image and video management
+* a cloud based image and video management

 ### Crypto